 Acute Dopamine Release

 Exercise increases dopamine synthesis and release in the striatum (the brain's primary reward structure) and prefrontal cortex.
-The striatal dopamine release contributes to the reward signal that follows completing a workout — the sense of satisfaction and accomplishment that reinforces the behavior.
-It also contributes to the motivational state during exercise: people in the "zone" during a challenging workout may be experiencing elevated dopamine-driven focus.
+The striatal dopamine release contributes to the reward signal that follows completing a workout -- the sense of satisfaction and accomplishment that reinforces the behavior.
+A 2000 study by Gregory Meeusen and colleagues using microdialysis in animal models showed that exercise-induced dopamine release in the striatum was comparable in magnitude to that produced by moderate doses of stimulant drugs, though operating through entirely different and non-addictive mechanisms.

 Long-Term Receptor Upregulation

-The clinical implication: people with low baseline dopamine function — depression, ADHD — often show the most dramatic mood and focus improvements from exercise, possibly because upregulation of a downregulated system produces larger relative effects.
-The dopamine-depleting effects of chronic stress may be partially reversed by exercise's upregulatory influence.
+The clinical implication is significant: people with low baseline dopamine function -- those with depression, ADHD, or chronic stress -- often show the most dramatic mood and focus improvements from exercise, possibly because upregulation of a downregulated system produces larger relative effects.

 The Initiation Paradox

-Dopamine motivates action toward anticipated rewards — but the anticipation must be sufficiently strong to overcome activation inertia.
-For someone who has never experienced the pleasurable aspects of exercise (because they've never gotten through the uncomfortable initial phase), exercise has weak anticipated reward and high anticipated cost.
-The dopamine system generates motivation toward actions with clear reward value; actions with uncertain or weakly anticipated rewards face a motivational hill.
+Dopamine motivates action toward anticipated rewards -- but the anticipation must be sufficiently strong to overcome activation inertia.
+For someone who has never experienced the pleasurable aspects of exercise (because they have never gotten through the uncomfortable initial phase), exercise has weak anticipated reward and high anticipated cost.
+The brain's hyperbolic discounting system overvalues the immediate discomfort relative to the delayed benefit.

 BDNF and the Structural Brain Benefits